-The ACTSI's Clinical Research Network (CRN) program provides support for the conduct of patient-oriented research at multiple sites across Atlanta.
-The CRN includes sites at Emory University Hospital, Emory Midtown, Grady Memorial Hospital, the Ponce Infectious Diseases Clinic, the Hope Clinic, Wesley Woods Health Center, the Morehouse School of Medicine Clinical Research Center, and Kaiser Permanente of Georgia.
+Georgia CTSA Clinical Research Centers (GCRCs) program provides support for the conduct of patient-oriented research at multiple sites across Atlanta.
+The GCRCs includes sites at Emory University Hospital, Emory Midtown, Grady Memorial Hospital, the Ponce Infectious Diseases Clinic, the Hope Clinic, Wesley Woods Health Center, the Morehouse School of Medicine Clinical Research Center, and Kaiser Permanente of Georgia.

 Newly approved ACTSI pediatric protocols include:

 β cell rescue in new onset type 1 diabetics using the LFA-1 antibody, efalizumab: BRiTE Trial, Principal Investigator, Mark Rigby, MD

 Study of Asthma and Air Pollution (SAAP), Principal Investigator, Gerald Teague, MD

 The Study of Acid Reflux in Children with Asthma (SARCA), Principal Investigator, Gerald Teague, MD

 Severe Asthma Research Program (SARP), Principal Investigator, Gerald Teague, MD

 Pharmacologic treatment of congenital nephrogenic diabetes insipidus - A proof of concept study, Principal Investigator, Jeff Sands, MD